Who can get a student allowance?

 You can use this student loan repayment calculator to see how much you would have to repay, and how much you would save by making extra voluntary repayments.

-I have a large student loan.
-Will this affect my chances of getting a mortgage from the bank?
+Will a large student loan affect my chances of getting a mortgage from the bank?